 Michael Lattanzio, Bartender: Hailing from the Constitution State, Mike Lattanzio marched to Missoula in 2005 with a huge crush on Phish.
 He puts family first, prefers to catch the food he eats, and develops a rainbow colored aura when boogying to his favorite band in the Gorge.
 Becoming fast friends with anyone who owns a river boat, Mike long ago decided he would rather pursue environmental studies experientially than academically.
 He led youth groups for the Montana Conservation Corps before pulling up to our bumper with a smile on his face and a few twigs in his sweater.
 He cleaned up nicely.
 A passionate scholar of cocktail history, Mike loves leading distillery tours and transmitting the arcana of spirits and mixed drinks to fascinated customers.
 He swoons for most any variation of the Negroni.

-Jessie Lewis, Bartender and Cocktailer: Crosshatch Bear Grylls with a medieval metalsmith and you’ll find whistling in your palm the inimitable Jessica Lewis.
+Jessie Lewis, Cocktailer: Crosshatch Bear Grylls with a medieval metalsmith and you’ll find whistling in your palm the inimitable Jessica Lewis.
 Born in Hollywood, raised in Montana, she’s like Brad Pitt but can actually fly-fish.
 A proficient plane-jumper, Jess has touched down in New Orleans, Alaska, and Japan without a poke in her parachute.
 And that’s no metaphor; she uses her long, brown hair as paracord.
 A lover of aged, brown spirits, Jess can be found bouldering, backbending, or hammering gold into talismans while sipping bourbon, with or without the cube.
 So stop by, have her make you a necklace from a bullet shell, a martini from wormwood – it’ll hurt so good you won’t even feel your knees getting weak.

 Philip Schaefer, Bartender: Philip Schaefer is a Midwest mongrel with a heart full of wild wheat.
 Bred and buttered in Missouri, he’s also lived in Nashville and Chicago, where he discovered rye, Amaro, and the art of sleeping in.
 After tending bar at Girl & the Goat, he (and his babe of a wife, Natalie) decided to head west in pursuit of an MFA in poetry through the University of Montana.
 Lately he’s been writing about bionic rain and Elvis Presley.
 The king is not dead.
 Long days of hiking, disc golf, and poor attempts at fly fishing lead him to the deep, peptic waters of a Sazerac or Boulevardier – stirred in spitfire, palmed with purpose.
 His spirit animal is a moose giving birth to a bear.